santiagodr/STAT545_HW1_David_Santiago/hw07/README.md

 - One of the files was a zip file.
 I followed recommendations from this stackoverflow [post](https://stackoverflow.com/questions/3053833/using-r-to-download-zipped-data-file-extract-and-import-data) to read that type of data. **Very useful**

+- To fix names I used str_c from `stringr` following some recommendations from this [blog](https://blog.exploratory.io/7-most-practically-useful-operations-when-wrangling-with-text-data-in-r-7654bd9d1a0c)